eidheim/Simple-Web-Server/README.md

 See particularly the JSON-POST (using Boost.PropertyTree) and the GET /match/[number] examples, which are most relevant.

-The default_resource includes example use of Server::flush.
+The default_resource includes example use of HttpServer::Response::flush.

 ### Dependencies